tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 | -------------- | -------------- | ------------- | ---------------------- |
 | howling_metron | howling_metron | go_to_marker  | bookmark_random_import |

 Much like before, each row represents a point in time during the match and each column represents the spells as shown on the screen at the current moment, from left-right.
-The models don't know how to interpret string, therefore need to be encoded via one-hot encoder effectively turning each column into a binary vector of its possible values.
+The models don't know how to interpret string, therefore need to be encoded via one-hot encoder, effectively turning each column into a binary vector of its possible values.
 The above example would become:

 | asuka_spell_1_howling_metron | ...   | asuka_spell_2_howling_metron | ...   | asuka_spell_3_go_to_marker | ...   | asuka_spell_4_bookmark_random_import | ...   |
 | :--------------------------: | ----- | :--------------------------: | ----- | :------------------------: | ----- | :----------------------------------: | ----- |
 |              1               | 0...0 |              1               | 0...0 |             1              | 0...0 |                  1                   | 0...0 |

 This inflates the number of columns from 4 to `4 * number of spells`.
-However the model should not care about the order of the spell as functionally the spells above in any other order is identical.
+However the model should not care about the order of the spell as, functionally, the spells above in any other order areis identical.
 It doesn't matter if any individual spell is in any specific column.
 To alleviate this issue, a custom encoder was created that converted the above format into:

 | howling_metron | ...   | go_to_marker | ...   | bookmark_random_import | ...   |
 | :------------: | ----- | :----------: | ----- | :--------------------: | ----- |